Choose File > Import > File.

 Use the following commands.

-Click Merge to add the current After Effects camera as a C4D camera in the C4D file.
+Select Merge to add the current After Effects camera as a C4D camera in the C4D file.
 This modifies the C4D file.
-Use File > Revert to Saved in C4D to see the newly added After Effects camera.
+Use File > Revert to Saved in C4D to view the newly added After Effects camera.
 This command is especially useful to transfer camera data created by the 3D Camera Tracker effect.
 AE is prefixed to the camera name.

 Note: If you merge again, the previous camera is not updated.
 A new copy is created instead.

-Select Cineware Effect > Options and choose from the following settings:
+Select Cineware Effect > Options and select the following settings:

 Options > Browse To Set Render Path